iotaledger/goshimmer/docs/tangle.md

 ### Syntactical Validation
+Messages that do no pass the Syntactical Validation are discarded.
+Only syntactically valid messages continue in the data flow, i.e., pass to the Semantic Validation.

+A message is syntactically valid if:
-1. The message length must not exceed `MAX_MESSAGE_SIZE` bytes.
+1. The message length does not exceed `MAX_MESSAGE_SIZE` bytes.
-2. When we are done parsing the message there shouldn't be any trailing bytes left that were not parsed.
+2. When we are done parsing the message, there is not any trailing bytes left that were not parsed.
-4. At least 1 and maximum 8 distinct parents are given, ordered ASC and at least `MIN_STRONG_PARENTS` are strong parent.
+4. At least 1 and at most 8 distinct parents are given, ordered ASC and at least `MIN_STRONG_PARENTS` are strong parents.

-### Semantic Validation / Eligibility
+### Semantic Validation
-Only eligible messages are processed by a node, added to its local Tangle and thus can become available as tips for tip selection.
+Messages that do no pass the Semantic Validation are discarded.
+Only semantically valid messages continue in the data flow, i.e., pass to the eligibility check.

+A message is semantically valid if:
+- The Message PoW Hash contains at least the number of leading 0 the node defines as required.
+- The signature from the issuing node is valid.

+### Eligibility check
+If a message gets to this point (i.e., if a message passed the semantic validation), it will be scheduled, it will have its payload processed and will be added to the local Tangle of a node.
+Nevertheless, only eligible messages might become available for tip selection in the future.
 Eligibility of a message **does not** express any opinion about the attachment location of a message.
 It solely evaluates a message according to its timestamp.
+Notice that, the eligibility of a message does not imply anything about the payload of the message; a message containing a disliked payload can still be eligible, even though this message will be never included in the weak/strong tip set.
+Thus, the TSA chooses from a subset of the eligible messages.

-A message is an eligible message if:
+A message is an eligible message if, after passing the syntactical and semantical validation:
-- If the Message PoW Hash will contain at least the number of leading 0 the node defines as required.
--  Verify signature to be valid from issuing node.
 - It is solid
-- It has a good timestamp (TODO: link timestamp spec)
+- It has a level 2 or 3 good timestamp (TODO: link timestamp spec)
 - It passes parents age checks (TODO: link timestamp spec)
 - Its parents are eligible

 ### Metadata
 Next to a message itself, a node needs to store additional data that describe its local perception of this message and are not part of the Tangle.